A Mystery at Rush Lake State Game Area

 Babbitt’s Small Quarry Fails at Rush Lake

 The last evidence of the Babbitt quarry can still be seen at the end of Quarry Road.
 Specifically, the 1800s excavations are on the edge of the Rush Lake State Game Area in Lake Township.
-The site can be seen from Google Earth of the large holes of the former stone quarrying operations.
+The site can be seen on Google Earth of the large holes of the former stone quarrying operations.
 The Babbitt quarry was the smallest and shortest-lived of the sandstone quarry operations of the Upper Thumb.

 Research on Rush Lake

 - Geological Survey of Michigan Lower Peninsula 1896-1900, State of Michigan

 - A Biological Survey of the Sand Dune Region on the South Shore of Saginaw Bay Michigan, 1910-1911, State of Michigan